1838 Mormon War: Hawn's Mill Massacre

-Siege of Far West and capture of church leaders
+Siege of Far West and capture of Mormon leaders

 Most Mormons gathered to Far West and Adam-ondi-Ahman for protection.
-Major General Samuel D. Lucas marched the state militia to Far West and laid siege to the Mormon headquarters.

-Surrounded by the state militia, the mood in besieged Far West was uneasy.
-Joseph Smith ordered Colonel George M. Hinkle, the head of the Mormon militia in Caldwell County, to ride out and meet with General Lucas to seek terms.
+Major General Samuel D. Lucas marched the state militia to Far West and laid siege to the Mormon headquarters on the 1st of November.
+Surrounded by the state militia, Joseph Smith ordered Colonel George M. Hinkle, the head of the Mormon militia in Caldwell County, to ride out and meet with General Lucas to seek terms.
 According to Hinkle, Smith wanted a treaty with the Missourians "on any terms short of battle".
 Other Latter Day Saint witnesses remembered that Smith said to "beg like a dog for peace".

-Lucas' terms were severe.
-The Latter-day Saints were to give up their leaders for trial and to surrender all of their arms.
+Lucas' terms were one-sided.
+The Mormons were to give up their leaders for trial and to surrender all of their arms.
 Every Mormon who had taken up arms was to sell his property to pay for the damages to Missourian property and for the muster of the state militia.
 Finally, the Mormons who had taken up arms were to leave the state.
-Colonel Hinkle stated that the Latter Day Saints would help bring to justice those Mormons who had violated the law, but he protested that the other terms were illegal and unconstitutional.
+Colonel Hinkle stated that the Mormons would help bring to justice those who had violated the law, but he protested that the other terms were illegal and unconstitutional.

 Colonel Hinkle rode to the church leaders in Far West and informed them of the offered terms.
-According to Latter Day Saint witness Reed Peck, when Smith was told that the Mormons would be expected to leave the state, he replied that "he did not care" and that he would be glad to get out of the "damnable state" anyway.
+According to Mormon witness Reed Peck, when Smith was told that the Mormons would be expected to leave the state, he replied that "he did not care" and that he would be glad to get out of the "damnable state" anyway.
 Smith and the other leaders rode with Hinkle back to the Missouri militia encampment.
 The militia promptly arrested Smith and the other leaders.
 Smith believed that Hinkle had betrayed him, but Hinkle maintained his innocence and claimed that he was following Smith's orders.
-To William Wines Phelps, a fellow Latter-day Saint and witness to the events, Hinkle wrote: "When the facts were laid before Joseph, did he not say, 'I will go'; and did not the others go with him, and that, too, voluntarily, so far as you and I were concerned?"
+To William Wines Phelps, a fellow Mormon and witness to the events, Hinkle wrote: "When the facts were laid before Joseph, did he not say, 'I will go'; and did not the others go with him, and that, too, voluntarily, so far as you and I were concerned?"